 There's nothing easier than taking your container of leftovers straight out of the fridge and right into the oven.
 Try storing your leftover foods in separate containers if they require different methods of reheating.
 For instance, my container of quinoa would go directly into my steamer while my container of roasted chicken is placed in the toaster oven.

 Would you ever consider going microwave-free?
 What do you think would be the hardest adjustment?
-If you've already taken the plunge, what are you best tricks to reheat food without a microwave?
+If you've already taken the plunge, what are your best tricks to reheat food without a microwave?
 Let us know in the comments below.